Rogaland: Culture and tourism

-A series of festivals and congresses of international fame and profile are arranged, such as The Chamber Music Festival, The Maijazz Festival, The Gladmat (lit. food with a happy smile) Festival, and The ONS event, which has been held in Stavanger every second year since 1974.
+A series of festivals and congresses of international fame and profile are arranged, such as The Chamber Music Festival, The Maijazz Festival, The Gladmat (lit. happy food) Festival, and The ONS event, which has been held in Stavanger every second year since 1974.
 The ONS is a major international conference and exhibition with focus on oil and gas, and other topics from the petroleum industry.
 The Concert Hall and Music Complex at Bjergsted and the Stavanger Symphony Orchestra provide important inspiration in the Norwegian musical environment.
 Another annual event in Stavanger is The World Tour Beach Volleyball.
 During this tournament, the downtown is converted into a beach volleyball arena.

 Rogaland is home to many natural wonders, like Prekestolen, Kjerag and Gloppedalsura.
 In Stavanger, there is an archeological museum with many artifacts from early history in Rogaland.
 An Iron Age farm at Ullandhaug in Stavanger is reconstructed on the original farm site dating back to 350–500 AD.
 The Viking Farm is a museum at Karmøy.

 Government

 A county (fylke) is the chief local administrative area in Norway.
 The whole country is divided into 11 counties.
 A county is also an election area, with popular votes taking place every 4 years.
 In Rogaland, the government of the county is the Rogaland County Municipality.
 It includes 47 members who are elected to form a county council (Fylkesting).
 Heading the Fylkesting is the county mayor (fylkesordførar).
 Since 2020, the Rogaland County Municipality has been led by Marianne Chesak, the county mayor.

-The county also has a County Governor (fylkesmann) who is the representative of the King and Government of Norway.
+The county also has a county governor (fylkesmann) who is the representative of the King and Government of Norway.
 Bent Høie is the incumbent governor, in office since 1 November 2021.

 The municipalities in Rogaland are divided among several district courts (tingrett): Dalane District Court, Haugaland District Court, Jæren District Court, and Stavanger District Court.
 All of these courts are subordinate to the Gulating Court of Appeal district based in Bergen.